Scam City: Awards

-Controversy
+Reactions from covered cities

 Istanbul

 After the transmission of Scam City in Istanbul, the city's authorities responded by making several arrests.
 As a result of the programme several 'clip joints' in the city were shut down and so-called 'false friends' who were operating in them were arrested, although the practice is still commonplace today.

 In the Istanbul episode further scams are exposed at the Blue Mosque where touts trick tourists into paying for unofficial tours and then coerce them into buying goods such as carpets that they do not want.
 As a result of the program, Turkish authorities moved to change the laws to prevent tourists being targeted in this way.

 Prague

 According to Prague's police department, all events depicted in the Prague episode were staged and the scammers were actually hired actors, as Czech Prima TV first revealed in October 2013.
 The Prague Police spokesperson, Ms. Jana Rösslerová, happened to see the episode on TV and immediately informed her colleagues.
 The Prague Police started to investigate the crimes depicted in the episode.
 They found and interrogated people featured in the documentary and checked all places where the crimes should have taken place.
 The result of their work was discovery that the whole reportage was fiction and staff shooting the documentary hired actors and extras for the roles of scammers.
 According to the police, the nightclub depicted as a haunt of prostitutes and blackmailers had been closed for several years, and the company Eurotaxi, used as an example of taxi overpricing in Prague, had gone bankrupt in 2011, a year before the show was created.

 Czech news agency Stream.cz repeated many of the investigations from the Scam City documentary.
 Their crew got into similar situations and were sometimes scammed with even worse results.
 They argued for the integrity of the Scam City programme and also revealed some errors in the statements made by Prague officials.
 For example, they claimed the notorious bar with prostitutes was not closed in 2011 as the police claimed, but in fact was still open at the time the original documentary was made.

 On 29 July 2014, City of Prague announced that they had reached an out-of-court agreement with National Geographic.
 National Geographic will not broadcast nor offer this episode of Scam City, but no apology is required.
 The decision to settle out of court was taken since a lawsuit would be long, expensive, and of uncertain outcome.

 Conor Woodman was requested by local police to give an explanation, but refused, stating that interviews with criminals had been secured on the basis that information would not be shared with the police.
 Interpol was requested for assistance in this matter but declined.

 National Geographic Channel insists that the documentary is not a fake, and that all persons depicted in the documentary were informed after the filming.